 The other option is the wedge procedure that maintains the wrinkles edges of the labia minora by taking a pie-shaped piece of tissue out.

 Both procedures usually involve the use of absorbable sutures.
+Learn the purpose of Labiaplasty.

 Preparing For Labiaplasty Recovery